 - gr-dab is a set of GNURadio modules for DAB reception.

-- XPADxpert (free but not open source) can analyse the Programme Associated Data (PAD) information.
+- XPADxpert (freeware, not open source) can analyse the Programme Associated Data (PAD) information.

-- DAB Player von Andreas Gsinn (free but not open source) plays audio/slideshow/DLS using RTL-SDR
+- DAB Player von Andreas Gsinn (freeware, not open source) plays audio/slideshow/DLS using RTL-SDR